 To better understand how to effectively accomplish the MAPP-Net objectives, the Rural Institute developed and implemented a statewide needs assessment initiative comprised of a review of relevant literature, two statewide surveys, and 17 key informant interviews.

-Drug screenings plays a vital role in patient care and can help pharmacists aid in a diagnosis, document adherence and potentially identify diversion of a substance.
-Understanding how to interpret drug screens can be complex secondary to cross reactivity, drug metabolisms, patient characteristics and manipulation of drug screens.
+Drug screenings play a vital role in patient care and can help pharmacists aid in a diagnosis, document adherence, and potentially identify diversion of a substance.
+Understanding how to interpret drug screens can be complex secondary to cross-reactivity, drug metabolisms, patient characteristics, and manipulation of drug screens.

 The Psychotropic Medication Utilization Parameters were developed to provide evidence-informed guidance on the use of psychotropic medication with children and youth and suggest parameters for utilization review.
 It has long been recognized that the Parameters are based upon sound psychiatric principles and scientific evidence that apply to all children and adolescents who are treated with these medications.